verrazzano/verrazzano/README.md

 ## Introduction
 Verrazzano Enterprise Container Platform is a curated collection of open source and Oracle-authored components that form a complete platform for modernizing existing applications, and for deploying and managing your container applications across multiple Kubernetes clusters.

-Verrazzano Enterprise Container Platform includes the following capabilites:
+Verrazzano Enterprise Container Platform includes the following capabilities:

 - Hybrid and multi-cluster workload management
 - Special handling for WebLogic, Coherence, and Helidon applications